Welcome to the

 Maci Jacobson graduated with a BS in Neuroscience from Brigham Young University.
 Her interests in reward and motivation pathways has driven her to pursue a Ph.D. in Neuroscience at the University of Utah and to join the MEND2 Lab.
 Her motto is “I study how we work in order to maximize that work!”
 When she is not studying or in the lab, Maci loves watching and playing sports, reading Harry Potter with her husband, and spending time in the mountains.

-Myah Pazdera, MS
+Myah Pazdera, MS (she/her/hers)

 Research Associate